mehtaVatsalD/frontend/angular/Readme.md

 - SkipSelf - Guaranteed that won't be injected in self and hence self can be skipped while finding service injection
 - Optional - Service may or may not be injected
 - Host - All compoenents inside the component where service is injected using @Host() will use the injected service.

+## Interceptors
+New interceptors could be added using command  `ng g inerceptor <interceptorName>`

+## Route
+- Import RouteModule
+- forRoot method allows us to add multiple route config
+    - should be configured only once
+- default route
+- dynamic route
+- wildcard route